BillyDM/awesome-audio-dsp/README.md

 - [`DSP Playgrounds`] - Software tools that are useful for quickly and easily prototyping DSP.
 - [`Mathematics`] - Learning resources and tools for the mathematics of audio DSP.
 - [`Algorithms & Technical Papers`] - A list of useful articles, blogs, and scientific papers on modern algorithms and techniques for audio DSP.
+- [`Electronics & Embedded`] - Resources for developing analog and embedded hardware systems.
 - [`Machine Learning`] - A few resources on this popular and powerful technology.
 - [`Open Source Plugins & Software`] - A list of open source audio software that you can inspect and learn from.
 - [`Sound Design & Music Production`] - While this is not *strictly* development related, knowing how plugins are actually used to make and edit sound can give valuable insight.